Sub-universal variational circuits for combinatorial optimization problems: Quantum Approximate Optimization Algorithm

 Note that, in practice, $C_{\min}$ is rarely the absolute minimum cost achievable, as that would be the cost of the solution to the Max-Cut problem.
-In most applications of such optimization procedures, $R$ is an estimate of the ``true'' approximation ratio.
+For this reason we introduce $R$, which is an estimate of the ``true'' approximation ratio which we denote as

+where the subscript ``est'' indicates the quantity has been estimated from a finite amount of data or bit strings.

 Once estimated, $R$ is treated as an objective function for a classical optimization algorithm.
-Hence, in an iterative fashion, QAOA will initialize the parameterized circuit with better problem-specific parameters, causing constructive and destructive interference to states that are better and worst for the problem respectively.
-After optimization the candidate optimal solution is
+Hence, in an iterative fashion, QAOA will initialize the parameterized circuit with better problem-specific parameters, causing constructive and destructive interference to states that are better and worse for the problem, respectively.
+After optimization, the candidate optimal solution is

 For $p=1$ on 3-regular graphs, we are guaranteed an approximation ratio that corresponds to $0.6924$ of the cost of the true optimal state \cite{farhi2014quantum}.
 It was also shown in \cite{farhi2014quantum} that as $p$ goes to infinity, $C_{\min}$ corresponding to the solution is achieved, and the approximation ratio converges to $1$ as the distribution around the mean converges to the optimal cost of the problem.